jonashackt/crossplane-training/04-compositions-xrds-claims.md

 The main work in Crossplane has to be done crafting the Compositions.
 This is because they interact with the infrastructure primitives the cloud provider APIs provide.

-Now create a new file `composition.yaml` inside `apis/s3` and copy the contents of the following scaffold:
+Now create a new file `composition.yaml` inside `apis/s3` and copy the contents of the following [scaffold (from the upbound docs)](https://docs.upbound.io/xp-arch-framework/building-apis/building-apis-compositions/#scaffolding-a-composition):

 ```yaml
 apiVersion: apiextensions.crossplane.io/v1